 Giving employees a flexible start date allows them to relocate and settle without undue pressure.

-It may take relocating employees some time to find a home in their new location.
+It may take relocating employees some time to find homes in their new locations.

 Temporary housing entails offering accommodation until they find a permanent solution.
 This could be a brief stay at a hotel, hostel, or corporate apartment.